Jason announces to his family that he’s gay.

 They sat down and Tim said grace, and they passed the food.
-Tim had cut the tri-tip roast into half-inch thick slices, and there was enough for everyone to have what they wanted, with four left over.
+Tim had cut the tri-tip roast into half-inch thick slices, and there was enough for everyone to have what they wanted, with some left over.
 There were also baked potatoes, carrots and green beans, and a green salad.

 While they ate their meal the promised inquisition got underway.
 Betty started the questioning.

 “So, Steve, what do you like to do when you’re not busy with schoolwork?”